cisco/mindmeld/docs/source/train_the_natural_language_processing_classifiers.rst

     ...
   }

-The :keyword:`nlp.parse()` command will return detailed information about the output of each of the trained NLP models.
+The :keyword:`Nlp.parse()` command will return detailed information about the output of each of the trained NLP models.
 See the :ref:`User Manual <userguide>` for more details.

 By default, the :keyword:`build()` method shown above will use the baseline machine learning settings for all classifiers, which in most cases should train reasonable models.
 To further optimize model performance, Workbench provides extensive capabilities to optimize individual model parameters and measure results.
 We'll next take a closer look at each of the NLP components and learn how to experiment with different settings for each of them individually.